hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

    	$string2compute = '';

    	if (isset($_GET['hash'])) {
-   		// If it is a redirection URL
+   		// If it is a redirection
    		$signature = $_GET['hash'];
    		$parameters = $_GET;
    		unset($parameters['hash']);